 When it was all done, it felt like a sense of such accomplishment.

-I actually did help my dad build a picket fence!
+I actually helped my dad build a picket fence!

-Those two and a half hours in the cold rain finishing up this project was some of the best stuff I’ve done in a long time.
+Those two-and-a-half hours in the chilly rain finishing up this project was some of the best stuff I’ve done in a long time.

-So as we eased into the homeschooling routine the first week, I had her do little projects alongside me and called it things like “recess” or “field trips”.
+So as we eased into the homeschooling routine the first week, I had her do minor projects alongside me and called it things like “recess” or “field trips”.